matheus23/irreactive.com/content/blog/functional-graphics.md

 (This is the definition of something like the type of a struct or record. `a` is a generic type parameter, the `::` is read as `has type`.
 The `->` is called the 'function arrow'. `Int -> Int -> Int` is the type of a function that takes two integers as arguments and returns an integer.)

+As you can see, monoids also include a reference to an `empty` element.
+This element is what you'd get if you combine 0 things.
+It is supposed to not have any effect if combined with other elements.

 Multiple numbers can be combined into one number in infinitely many ways.
 Two very important ones are sums and products, let's declare two values of type `Monoid Int` for these two respectively.

 ```hs